Ayushman-1744/iac-repo/README.md

    GitHub Actions — integrates with your GitHub repository to run Terraform in CI/CD, automate plan on PRs and apply on protected branches with secrets.
 Easy to set up and doesn't require additional infrastructure.

    S3 + DynamoDB — used for Terraform remote state storage and state locking to prevent accidental concurrent changes, lock stays may need manual deletion.

+   IAM-permission to work apart from Root user for safe access and work environment and follow principle of least privilege.
+   IAM credentials for login ---terraform-user(admin access for greater issue resolving by using cloudwatch logs)
+                             ---Admin@123
-3. Ensure GitHub secrets are set:(done) as link is public
+4. Ensure GitHub secrets are set:(done) as link is public

     -AWS_ACCESS_KEY_ID